-To determine the maximum trailer weight designed for your particular vehicle as equipped, follow the section Calculating the load your vehicle can tow/carry earlier in this chapter.
+To determine the maximum trailer weight designed for your particular vehicle as equipped, follow the section Vehicle loading earlier in this chapter.

 Your vehicle's load capacity is designated by weight, not by volume, so you cannot necessarily use all available space when loading a vehicle.